plus3network/slipcover/README.md

   // gives you the ability to transfrom the data without touching
   // the route or model methods.
 This is a good way to deal with
   // models that need joins.
 An example would be fetching the Authors
-  // for all the Blog posts.
+  // for all the blog posts.
   transformers: {
     get: function (record, callback) {
       // do something to transform the data